A dental bridge is a fixed (non-removable) appliance. It is an excellent way to replace missing teeth.

-The bridges we do are all ceramic bridges fabricated using one visit Cerec technology.
+The bridges we do are all ceramic bridges fabricated using CEREC technology.
 A fixed bridge will fill the space created when one or more adjacent teeth are missing.
 To support the bridge it is necessary to have an abutment or supporting tooth on each side of the space.
 The bridge itself is one piece yet it visually appears to be individual teeth.

 These highly aesthetic, durable bridges have several distinct advantages.
-They are fabricated in one visit instead of two - therefore there is no need for an impression or a temporary bridge.
-Because there is no second visit, there is also no need to be numb again.
+They are fabricated in one visit instead of two; you don't need an uncomfortable temporary bridge.
 The exception is when a temporary Cerec bridge is fabricated at the time a tooth is removed.
-In this case the temporary bridge states in place during the time the extraction site is healing.
+In this case, the temporary bridge stays in place during the time the extraction site is healing.

-So what does an appointment look like to get a one visit Cerec bridge?
+So what does an appointment look like to get a one visit bridge?

 Color images of the teeth are taken using a special camera.
 Removal of old fillings and decay is completed on the teeth in front of and behind the space, followed by the placement of a bonded build-ups as needed.
 A scan of the prepared teeth is then obtained.

-Your new bridge is custom designed using the Cerec software, then milled from a ceramic block.
-At this point we take a few minutes to try-in the bridge over the prepared teeth.
+Your new bridge is custom designed using the CEREC CAD/CAM software, and then it is milled from a ceramic block.
+At this point, we take a few minutes to try on the bridge over the prepared teeth.
 Margins, contacts with adjacent teeth, and the bite are evaluated.
-Because of the accuracy of the system adjustments are very seldom necessary.
+Because of the accuracy of the system, lengthy or complicated adjustments are very seldom necessary.

-After polishing a glaze is applied to the bridge and it is fired in a computer controlled porcelain oven.
+After polishing, a glaze is applied to the bridge and it is fired in a computer controlled porcelain oven.
 The teeth are then isolated and the bridge is cemented in place.
-Home care of brushing and flossing along with regular hygiene appointments in our office, will help you enjoy your new bridge for years to come.
+Brushing twice a day, flossing as often, and maintaining a regular hygiene schedule with the dentist helps you enjoy your new bridge for years to come.

 Schedule An Appointment